Thene Manasulu (1965 film): Casting

 Babu Movies released an advertisement saying the film required newcomers in the lead, and thousands of aspiring actors auditioned.
-Hema Malini and J. Jayalalithaa, not yet the stars of Bollywood and Tamil cinema they would later become, were among those who auditioned, but both were rejected.
+Hema Malini and J. Jayalalithaa, not yet the stars of Hindi and Tamil cinema they would later become, were among those who auditioned, but both were rejected.
 Krishnam Raju too was an unsuccessful contender.

-The leading roles finally went to Krishna, Rammohan, Sandhya Rani and Sukanya.
+Krishna and Rammohan were selected from thousands of applicants to play the two male leads.
+Sukanya and Sandhyarani, hailing from Rajahmundry and Vijayawada respectively, were cast as the female leads.
 This was Krishna's first film in a major role, after he appeared as an extra in the 1962 releases Padandi Munduku and Kula Gotralu.
+Krishna's remuneration for the film was ₹2,000.

 Filming

+Adurthi Subba Rao, known for directing films with established stars, took on the challenge of working with newcomers.
+The actors were rigorously trained in dialogue delivery by K. Viswanath, while Hiralal coached them in dance sequences.
+Voice training sessions were held on the beach to help the cast project their voices more effectively.

-Principal photography began at Saradhi Studios.
-The film was initially planned to be in black and white, but after seven to eight reels were shot, Adurthi decided to reshoot the entire film in Eastmancolor.
+Principal photography began at Sarathi Studios, Hyderabad.
+The film was initially planned to be in black-and-white, but after seven to eight reels were shot, Adurthi decided to reshoot the entire film in Eastmancolor.
 Thene Manasulu thus became the first Telugu social film to be shot completely in colour.
-A few scenes required Krishna to ride a scooter, so actor Raavi Kondala Rao, at Adurthi’s request, taught Krishna to drive the scooter in the streets leading from Saradhi Studios to Sanathnagar.
+A few scenes required Krishna to ride a scooter, so actor Raavi Kondala Rao, at Adurthi’s request, taught Krishna to drive the scooter in the streets leading from Sarathi Studios to Sanathnagar.
 It took four days for Krishna to learn scooter driving.
+Thene Manasulu (1965) showcased Krishna's willingness to perform risky stunts.
+In one scene, he impressed the crew by jumping from a moving scooter onto a speeding jeep without using a double, a feat that left the director Adurthi Subba Rao amazed.